covalenthq/covalent-docs/docs/content/learn/guides/frontend/react-js.md

 </Aside>

 ## Introduction
 Building with the Covalent API is a breeze!
 A cool breeze!
 You can take that literally!
-I am always of the opinion that Covalent represents the easiest point of entry for web2 developers and data scientists to begin and immediately start making sense of Blockchain data!
+I am always of the opinion that Covalent represents the easiest point of entry for web2 developers and data scientists to begin and immediately start making sense of blockchain data!
-In this article using a simple app to consume one endpoint GET All Chain Status, I’ll explain how you can start consuming the Covalent API as a web2developer using either Axios or Fetch library to make requests to the API and display it in your app.
+In this article using a simple app to consume one endpoint GET All Chain Status, I’ll explain how you can start consuming the Covalent API as a web2 developer using either Axios or Fetch library to make requests to the API and display it in your app.
 We will use the create-react-app library to initialize the project.

 ![image](../images/get-all-chain.png)